LytixChain/lytix-explorer/README.md

 ## Configure
 #### BlockEx API Configuration
 `cp config.template.js config.js` - setup configuration using template.
+Modify the host name and the port it listens on in the first section.
+Also, check the usernames/password for the mongo DB and the Lytix RPC daemon.

 #### Database Configuration
 `mongo` - connect using mongo client.